- Advising Holds

 Additional instructors and graduate assistants may be designated as either a Secondary Instructor (select "Sec Instr" for the Instructor Role) or Teaching Assistant (select "TA" for the Instructor Role) on the Instructor for Meeting Pattern section of the Meetings tab.
 You have the option of granting "Grade" or no access (leave the Access field blank for no access) for all instructors other than the Primary Instructor.
 For more information, please click here.

 As you add sections and select instructors for courses, you will find that rather than searching the entire University instructor list, your list will be narrowed to those instructors who teach out of your department/academic organization, as well as those who have taught the course in your area even if they are not in your department.
-If someone outside your department is teaching a course for the first time, please contact Megan Perry to have the new instructor added to the list of possible instructors for your department.
-New instructors can be added to your department's academic organization by completing the New Instructor Set-Up Request Form.
+New instructors can be added to your department's academic organization by completing the Instructor/Advisor Set-Up Request Form.
 Please contact us with any information you have about instructors who are no longer active so that we may perform some cleanup work on your available instructor list.
 Note: There is no change in process for adding instructors who are completely new to UNI.

 The instructor, print box, and grading access fields must be populated on all meeting patterns.
 The contact minutes/workload should only be populated on the first meeting pattern associated with a particular instructor.
 If a course with multiple meeting patterns is taught by the same instructor, the instructor must be listed on all patterns in order to view all meeting patterns on their Faculty Center Weekly Schedule.